What is Oral Cancer?

-- Smokers are more likely to develop oral cancer which is also dependent on the quantity and length that the person has exposed himself to the tobacco.
+- Smokers are more likely to develop oral cancer, which is also dependent on the quantity and length that the person has exposed himself to the tobacco.

 - Like smoking, drinking alcohol also heightens the risk of an individual getting oral cancer.
 Figures suggest that seven out of ten oral cancer patients are heavy drinkers.
-Smoking partnered with drinking increases the risk of developing oral cancer by as much as 100 times more compared to those who do not smoke or drink.
+Smoking partnered with drinking increases the risk of developing oral cancer by as much as 100 times more than those who do not smoke or drink.

 - A low-fruit and low-vegetable diet can also contribute to the increased risk of oral cancer, based on several studies.